About me

 Experience

-I have experience counselling a wide range of clients and concerns, with a particular focus on relationship difficulties, self-esteem, shame, depression and anxiety.
-I have a real heart for seeing people step into their full potential, and have helped clients understand themselves better, gain insight into how their past has impacted their present sense of self, and feel happier in themselves, their life and relationship choices.
+I have over 8 years’ therapeutic experience supporting women navigating the kinds of struggles that don’t always show on the surface, but run deep.
+I have been in private practice for 6 years, and before that I worked for two counselling agencies supporting women through long- and short-term therapy within low cost and NHS services.
+I have helped clients understand themselves better, gain insight into how their past has impacted their present sense of self, and feel happier in themselves, their life and relationship choices.

 Training & Qualifications

-I am a Registered Member of BACP (379138), the leading professional association for members of the counselling professions.
+I am a Registered Member of BACP, the leading professional association for members of the counselling professions.
 As a member I adhere to their Ethical Framework and Professional Conduct procedures.

-I hold an MSc in Therapeutic Counselling from the University of Greenwich, and a Certificate of Higher Education in Counselling & Counselling Skills from Birkbeck College, University of London.
-I am committed to continued professional development and attend regular training courses to maintain and develop my skills and knowledge.
+I spent 5 years in training, and have an MSc in Therapeutic Counselling from the University of Greenwich, and a Certificate of Higher Education in Counselling & Counselling Skills from Birkbeck College, University of London.
+I am also committed to on-going, continued professional development and attend regular training courses and read books and articles to maintain and develop my skills and knowledge.

 Member organisations